Council of Italy: History

 By the year 1556, the Crown of Aragon had complete dominance over Southern Italy and the Duchy of Milan.
 Local councils and viceroys (in Naples and Palermo) or governors (in Milan) controlled the internal affairs of these lands.
-In an effort to better coordinate Spanish rule in Italy, Philip II decided to separate the Italian states from the Council of Aragon in 1556; thus, Naples, Sicily and Milan were incorporated into the newly created Council of Italy and were represented by two regents each (one Castilian, one native-born).
+In an effort to better coordinate Spanish rule in Italy, Philip II decided to separate the Italian states from the Council of Aragon in 1556.
+Thus, Naples, Sicily and Milan were incorporated into the newly created Council of Italy and were represented by two regents each (one Castilian, one native-born).

-Most of the Spanish viceroys and governors in Italy were Castilian rather than Italian, reflecting the Crown's desire to transform the Empire into a predominantly Castilian one.
+The Kingdom of Sardinia remained under the jurisdiction of the Council of Aragon, as demanded and claimed by its own Stamenti on the basis of political, religious, geographical, linguistic and anthropological affinities, until its eventual transfer to Austria and later to the House of Savoy.

-The island of Sardinia remained under the jurisdiction of Council of Aragon until its eventual transfer to Austria and later Savoy.
-In 1713, Charles VI established a "Supreme Council of Spain" with its seat in Vienna, in order to assert his sovereignty over all the Spanish states which belonged to the Habsburgs.
-This council also had jurisdiction over territories in the Council of Italy, until its abolition by Philip V on 1 May 1717.
+In 1713, Emperor Charles VI established a "Supreme Council of Spain" with its seat in Vienna, in order to assert his sovereignty over all the formerly Spanish ruled states transferred to the Austrian Habsburgs after the War of the Spanish Succession.
+The Council of Italy, left without any territories to govern, was abolished by Philip V of Spain on 1 May 1717.